varnishcache/homepage/R1/source/tips/migration/index.rst

 Migrating Varnish versions
 ==========================

-This page is a continuous work in progress, and contributions to this is very much welcomed.
+This page is a continuous work in progress, and contributions to it are very much welcomed.
 Do not hesitate to open a "pull request" on `our GitHub repository <https://github.com/varnishcache/homepage/>`.

-The following resources documents upgrades from unsupported versions:
+The following resources document upgrades from unsupported versions:

 * `Migrating from 3.0.x to 4.0.x
   </docs/4.1/whats-new/upgrade-4.0.html>`_